letscontrolit/ESPEasy/docs/source/ESPEasy/ESPchips.rst

 The only drawback is that it doesn't support a RMII ethernet interface.

 .. note:: Support for the ESP32-S3 is very preliminary, as in it is hardly tested (as of May 2023)

+PSRAM support on ESP32-S3 is a bit of a mess.

+Some ESP32-S3 chips have embedded PSRAM.
+When they do, you need to have the SPI bus for memory/flash set to QIO/OPI mode.
+With QIO/QSPI mode, the PSRAM will not be detected.

+However, if the chip does not have PSRAM and the SPI bus is set to QIO/OPI mode, the flash will lockup and no longer respond when accessing it.
+So for now only the ``max_ESP32s3_16M8M_LittleFS_PSRAM`` build will be set to use QIO/OPI mode.

 ESP32-C3